cyber-dojo-retired/singler/README.md

 - - - -

 ## GET id_completions
-Returns all the id's starting with the given outer_id.
+Returns all the practice-session id's starting with the given outer_id.
 - parameter, eg
 ```
   { "outer_id": "A5" } # must be 2 characters long